mccartheney/LEARNING---ReactJs-Hooks/README.md

 ## Thank You

 Thank you for visiting the **Learn React Hooks** repository!
-We hope this resource helps you gain a deeper understanding of React Hooks and enhances your development skills.
+I hope this resource helps you gain a deeper understanding of React Hooks and enhances your development skills.
 If you have any questions or feedback, feel free to reach out or contribute to the repository.
 Happy coding!